 Our maternity investigation team brings together individuals with professional investigation backgrounds in health and other relevant disciplines.

-Our maternity investigation team is led by Professor James Walker - Clinical Director, Louise Page - Acting Clinical Director and Sandy Lewis, Maternity Programme Director.
+Our maternity investigation team is led by Professor James Walker - Clinical Director, Louise Page - Acting Clinical Director and Sandy Lewis - Associate Director of the Maternity Programme.

 The senior team also includes obstetricians and midwives who act as clinical advisors.
 We consult with additional specialist clinical advisors in neonatology, anaesthetics and midwifery.

 Find out more about our senior team on the maternity investigation team page in the about us section.

 Our maternity investigators have a wide range of professional backgrounds including health and other sectors.
 This helps to ensure we have a strong mix of people with clinical experience and knowledge, including in midwifery and nursing, with people who can bring fresh thinking and insight to challenge long-held assumptions about how maternity services should be delivered.

 All our maternity investigators are specially trained for their work.
 On joining the team they complete an intensive three-week training programme.

 - Conduct effective and efficient investigations, working with families and trusts to establish key facts.